yui-tan/pyPromptChecker/README.md

  - [ ] Be able to move and delete PNG images by button
  - [ ] Filtering main tabs various conditions
+ - [ ] Add support for other image file formats
  - [x] Refactoring and clean up
  - [x] Add support for hires.fix status
  - [x] Add support for ControlNet status